RAGA1111/tamil-llm/README.md

 ## Tamil LLM

 This project is a Tamil Large Language Model setup built using the Tamil LLaMA model by Abhinand from Hugging Face.
-The model is connected through LM Studio and integrated with a Python backend, with an HTML frontend for interaction.
+The model is connected through LM Studio and integrated with a Python backend, with an HTML/CSS frontend for interaction.

 ## Overview